Constitution of Uganda

 The Constitution of Uganda is the supreme law of Uganda.
 The fourth and current constitution was promulgated on 8 October 1995.
 It sanctions a republican form of government with a powerful President.

+The first Constitution was adopted in 1962 only to be replaced 4 years later in 1966.
+The 1966 Constitution, passed in a tense political environment and without debate, was replaced in 1967.
+Before it was succeeded by the 1995 Constitution, the 1967 Constitution suffered various periods of suspension, either in full or in part.

+In 2005, the Constitution was amended to provide for a multi-party political system.

 First constitution (1962–1966)

-The first constitution of Uganda was the product of the Ugandan Constitutional Conference and took effect at the moment of independence (9 October 1962).
+The first constitution in Uganda was the product of the Ugandan Constitutional Conference and took effect at the moment of independence (9 October 1962).
 It provided for a system of Parliamentary democracy underpinned by constitutional supremacy.
 It provided for a complex system of devolution within Uganda: the Kingdom of Buganda gained particularly strong powers of self-government; the Kingdoms of Bunyoro, Acoli, Tooro and Ankole, and the Territory of Busoga also gained the status of "federal states" and were permitted to retain their own legislatures; while the remaining districts and the territory of Mbale were controlled directly by the central government.
 The 1962 constitution provided for most members of Parliament to be elected directly.
 The sole exception to this rule was Buganda, where MPs were selected by an electoral college made up of members of the Lukiiko (Buganda's own sub-national Parliament).

 The 1962 constitution was amended three times: first, and most importantly, it was amended in 1963 to replace Queen Elizabeth II (represented by the Governor-General of Uganda, Sir Walter Coutts) as the head of state with the largely ceremonial position of President, elected from among the traditional rulers and constitutional heads of districts; in 1964 it was amended to make minor changes to the date on which the Legislative Assembly of the Kingdom of Tooro should stand dissolved; and in January 1965 it was amended for a third and final time to give effect to the outcome of the lost counties referendum.

 From 1963 to 1966, Uganda was referred to as the 'Sovereign State of Uganda', because of the strong monarchical element in the Ugandan constitutional set-up.